spydx/equinor-ctf-2024/writeups/web/Shop 6/Iku-toppene/README.md

 ### Path 3 - State desynchronization through closures

 Unfortunately, I did not know of the method of binding Server Actions as shown in the exploits and requests above.
-And instead focused on exploiting the buy / sell functionality after successfully registering a user and setting the user's retailer role.
+Instead, I focused on exploiting the buy/sell functionality after successfully registering a user and setting the user's retailer role.

 In the request shown below, we basically call `makeRetailer()`.